 In July 2012, Mayor Rahm Emanuel appointed Mr. Hoffman to serve as one of five Board members of the newly-created Chicago Infrastructure Trust, a not-for-profit entity designed to assess the wisdom and feasibility of private financing for public infrastructure projects, and to provide a vehicle for such financing when it is consistent with the public interest.

-Mr. Hoffman is a member of the Visiting Committee of the University of Chicago Harris School of Public Policy, a member of the Chicago Inn of Court, and serves on the Board of Directors of the American Constitution Society’s Chicago Lawyer Chapter (Advisory Board), the Anti-Defamation League (Midwest chapter), the Better Government Association, the John Howard Association (Advisory Board), Providence St-Mel School, and SGA Youth & Family Services.
+Mr. Hoffman co-chairs the Civil Rights Executive Committee of the Anti-Defamation League (Midwest Chapter), is a member of the Visiting Committee of the University of Chicago Harris School of Public Policy, and serves on the Board of Directors of the American Constitution Society’s Chicago Lawyer Chapter (Advisory Board), the Better Government Association, the John Howard Association (Advisory Board), Providence St-Mel School, and SGA Youth & Family Services.

 Mr. Hoffman received the John Gardner Public Service Award in 2012 from Common Cause, the Champion of the Public Interest award in 2010 from BPI (Business and Professional People for the Public Interest), and was chosen for Crain’s 40 Under 40 in 2006.